-New Hire Meeting Series
+New Employee Meeting Series

 A meeting series has been developed to provide new employees with important foundational and organizational information as they begin their career with UW System Administration.
 These sessions will be scheduled in the first 30 days of employment:

 - New Employee Welcome & Learning Session, hosted by UW System Human Resources